24/09/2012

 Toyota will showcase support robot for homebound

 (Phys.org)—Toyota has unveiled a new single-arm robot to assist homebound residents with limited mobility.
-The 70-pound robot's arm has a two-fingered gripper and telescopic body to complete fundamental house tasks that ...
+The 70-pound robot's arm has a two-fingered gripper and telescopic body to complete fundamental house tasks that would ...

 Iran blocks access to Gmail